 - Market risk

+- · Currency risk

+- Interest rate risk

-- Credit risk
+- · Credit risk

-- Liquidity risk
+- · Liquidity risk

 The Board of directors has the overall responsibility for the determination of the Company's risk management objectives and policies.
 The Company's overall risk management policy focuses on the volatility of financial markets and seeks to minimise potential adverse effects on the Company's financial performance and flexibility.